 University of Minnesota Professor Dr. Jeff Strock calls sulfur deficiency the “hidden hunger” because it can go unnoticed.
 When Dr. Strock started researching sulfur additions eight years ago, he saw an immediate response in field crops.

-“Rainfall used to contribute several pounds per acre of sulfur to our farm ground each year, but the reduction in emissions from vehicle exhaust and industrial processes has greatly reduced these additions,” says Curt Woolfolk, a senior agronomist at The Mosaic Company.
+“Rainfall used to contribute several pounds per acre of sulfur to our farm ground each year, but the reduction in emissions from vehicle exhaust and industrial processes has greatly reduced these additions,” says Curt Woolfolk, Manager of Crop Nutrition Technologies for The Mosaic Company.

 Woolfolk advises the use of MicroEssentials® SZTM as a particularly effective cure for sulfur deficiency.
 He says, “We are no longer picking up several pounds of sulfur per acre from rainfall.
 Many of the western states in the U.S. pick up less than 1 pound per acre of sulfur per year.
 As yields have increased and sulfur from rainfall has decreased, many growers are beginning to realize that the soil can’t provide all of the crop’s sulfur needs.
 Field corn removes 0.08 pound S/bushel, so a 100-bushel-per-acre crop removes 8 pounds S per acre per year while a 200-bushel-per-acre crop removes 16 pounds S per acre per year.
 It is important for growers to keep track of nutrient removal from year to year and replenish the soil as needed.”